toreamun/victor-smart-kill/README.md

 # Victor Smart-Kill

-Status and history of Victor-Smart Kill WI-FI electronic mouse and rat traps from VictorPest.com can be accessed with this async Python wrapper module.
+Status and history of Victor Smart-Kill WI-FI electronic mouse and rat traps from VictorPest.com can be accessed with this async Python wrapper module.
 The wrapper uses the same API as the Victor Pest APP.

 [![License][license-shield]](LICENSE)
 [![BuyMeCoffee][buymecoffeebadge]][buymecoffee]